volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 AppImages are single-file applications that run on most Linux distributions.
 Download it, make it executable, and run!
 No need to install.
 No system libraries or system preferences are altered.

-Most AppImages run on recent versions of Arch Linux, CentOS, Debian, Fedora, openSUSE, Red Hat, Ubuntu, and other common desktop distributions.
+Most AppImages run on recent versions of Arch Linux, CentOS, Debian, Fedora, openSUSE, Red Hat, Ubuntu, and other common desktop distributions running with x11.

-The AppImage run on any desktop on Xorg.
-For Ubuntu 24 intall libfuse2.
-Currently not working with Wayland.
+Some functionalities of kmRecorderAndPlayer relay on x11 (input on specific window, window screenshot), therefore it is not working under Wayland.

 ## Examples